 You might as well leave your ID at home pretty soon.
 The bottom line is that things are changing the way we navigate, it’s called the Real ID Act.
 Or in other words, get a passport ASAP.

-As of January 22, 2018, U.S. airports will start refusing to accept licenses from certain states
+As of January 22, 2018, U.S. airports started refusing to accept licenses from certain states

 A spokesperson for the Transportation Security Administration (TSA) confirms that all states that have been granted extensions will now able to use their licenses through October 11, 2018, instead of January 22.
 (Though the Department of Homeland Security (DHS) site currently still shows January 22 as the deadline, a TSA spokesperson says this information—and signage at airports across the country—is in the process of being updated.)
 States with extensions include: Alaska, Washington, Oregon, California, Idaho, Montana, North Dakota, Oklahoma, Minnesota, Missouri, Illinois, Kentucky, Maine, New Hampshire, Massachusetts, Rhode Island, New Jersey, Pennsylvania, Virginia, and South Carolina; Puerto Rico, Guam, and the U.S. Virgin Islands have also been granted extensions through October 11, 2018.